lunixbochs/usercorn/README.md

 - Unlike qemu-user, __does not require the same OS for which the binary was built__.
 - Wait, __what?__ What does that mean?
 - Syscalls are coerced into the Go language APIs using persuasive fit techniques.
 Syscalls s/should/might/ work almost anywhere the language does.
-- This means Usercorn should work anywhere Unicorn and Go work.
+- This means Usercorn will eventually work anywhere Unicorn and Go work (but currently means Linux, BSD, and OS X)

 Why?
 ----